 CURRICULUM AND SUBJECT CONTENT

 The programmes of study for science are set out year-by-year for key stages 1 and 2 in the National Curriculum.
 Class teachers are responsible for ensuring that all of the relevant statutory content is covered within the school year.
+We use the PLAN resources for inspiration when planning our lessons to keep the learning hands-on and be like real Scientists!

 WORKING SCIENTIFICALLY WITHIN THE CURRICULUM